 Graves’ works may also have been influenced by the 14th century Book of Ballymote which contains a chapter on the ogham in which many varieties of the alphabet appear in the form of several diagrams thought to be used as secret codes.

 Although the calendar is quite new in a historical sense, its influences lie within ancient Celtic mythology and folklore.
-It is a beautiful example of how modern spiritual beliefs and the customs of ancient times can be combined to form something enchanting.
+It intertwines nature, myth, and symbolism, offering a deeper understanding of the natural world and our place within it.